Live European Tour

-Live European Tour is the first live album by Billy Preston, released in 1974 in Europe and Japan.
+Live European Tour is the only live album by Billy Preston, released in 1974 in Europe and Japan.
 It was recorded during his opening act stint for the Rolling Stones 1973 European Tour, featuring Mick Taylor on lead guitar and Preston's own band "The God Squad".
 In 2002, A&M Records released the album in Japan, featuring alternative song takes.